LeTurt/turtlegod/cryptonote_notes.md

         }
     };

 So, the request is empty bodied (just root Section), while the response has two values.

-Something like this:
+Response would be something like this:

 Root section
 * status: uint8 "string", 2 bytes (for "OK)
 * peer_id: uint64, 8 bytes

-Note that response structure is a guess right now, did not go looking for separate capture on it, I just analyzed the request part.
+Note that response structure is a guess right now, I did not go looking for separate capture on it, I just analyzed the request part.
 But should be relatively straightforward to capture it and test.

 ## CN or 2000+X commands